josephwright/josephwright.github.io/_posts/2019-09-06-finding-file-by-expansion.md

 `\ifeof` test to see if we have reached the end of the file.
 That works because a non-existent file gives an immediate end-of-file for a read (`\openin`), but does not lead to an errors (in contrast to `\input`).
-The downside to this approach is it performs an assignment, so is no usable in an expansion context.
+The downside to this approach is it performs an assignment, so is not usable in an expansion context.

 Some years ago, pdfTeX introduced a number of 'file information' primitives, including `\pdffilesize`.
 This takes a file name, and expands to the size of